Chapter 13 Bankruptcy Can Save Homes

 The Protection of Bankruptcy

-When a bankruptcy petition is filed, the bankruptcy court typically issues an automatic stay, which stops all collection actions, including wage garnishments, repossession and foreclosure.
+When you file a bankruptcy petition, the bankruptcy court typically issues an automatic stay, which stops all collection actions, including wage garnishments, repossession, and foreclosure.

-Under Chapter 13, debtors with a regular income may reorganize debts under a three- to five-year repayment plan.
-This can allow time for the debtor to regain control of finances and pay down old debt.
+Under Chapter 13, debtors with a regular income may reorganize debts under a 3-5-year repayment plan, which allows time for you to regain control of finances and pay down old debt.

 Loan Modification Legislation Could Also Help Save Homes